 Application fee: $160

-All students accepted onto the programme must apply for student visas in their home countries.
-To do so, it is necessary to obtain certificates of eligibility, which will enable them to obtain student visas.
+All students accepted onto the programme must apply for student visas in their home country.
+To do so it is necessary to obtain certificates of eligibility which will enable you to obtain student visas.

 Progress on immigration procedures can be retrieved from K-GENESYS.